LinuxBro-Offical/HMS/replit.md

 ## Current State

-The application has been successfully set up in the Replit environment and is running on port 5000.
-All database migrations have been applied, and the development server is operational.
+The HMS application is set up as a **full-stack monorepo** with both backend and frontend running together:
+- **Backend API:** Django REST Framework running on localhost:8000 (internal)
+- **Frontend:** React TypeScript app running on 0.0.0.0:5000 (user-facing webview)
+- All database migrations applied and operational

 ## Recent Changes (October 25, 2025)

+**Backend:**
-- Installed Python 3.11 and all project dependencies
+- Installed Python 3.11 and all Django dependencies
 - Configured Django settings for Replit environment with environment variable support
 - Made settings production-ready with environment-based configuration
 - Created fresh database migrations and applied them
-- Set up development workflow running on port 5000
+- Set up backend workflow running on localhost:8000
 - Configured deployment with Gunicorn
 - Added dummy cache fallback when Redis is not available

+**Frontend:**
+- Built complete React TypeScript application in frontend/ directory
+- Installed Node.js 20 and all React dependencies
+- Configured Redux Toolkit for state management
+- Implemented JWT authentication with auto-refresh
+- Created Patient module with list and details pages
+- Built Dashboard with statistics
+- Configured Material-UI theme
+- Set up protected routing system
+- Frontend running on 0.0.0.0:5000 with proxy to backend

 ## Project Architecture

-### Technology Stack
+### Backend Technology Stack

 - **Framework:** Django 5.2.3 with Django REST Framework 3.15.2
 - **Authentication:** JWT (JSON Web Tokens) with djangorestframework-simplejwt